mikecokina/elisa/README.rst

-``Elisa`` also provides lightcurves fitting method based on `Markov Chain Monte Carlo`.
-Read data output requires more analytics skills as well as in case of radial velocities fitting.
+``Elisa`` also provides lightcurve fitting method based on `Markov Chain Monte Carlo`.
+Read data output requires the same level of knowledge necessary as in case of radial velocities fitting.

-Bellow you can see minimalistic base code which should demostrate how to use mcmc method and how to read outputs.
+Bellow you can see minimalistic base code which should demonstrate how to use MCMC method and how to read outputs.

 .. code:: python